GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

 }
 ```

-### Redirecting From Notification To App
+### Redirecting From Remote Push Notification To App

-In order to redirect the user from notifications to a specific screen in your app, you need to create a `UNUserNotificationCenterDelegate`, your delegate will be called when the app is open from a push notification.
+In order to redirect the user from push notification to a specific screen in your app, you need to create a `UNUserNotificationCenterDelegate`.
+Your delegate will be called when the app is opened from a push notification.

 The following code shows how to open the app on the channel after tapping on the push notification: